- Defining STOs

 The Authority proposed that in instances where the board of directors is also responsible for Innovative Technology Arrangements (ITAs) underpinning the storage and transactions in securities, the following additional corporate governance requirements should apply:

 a.
 The Cyber-Security Framework and IT Infrastructure Requirements set out in the VFA Act should be adhered to; and

 b.
 A Systems Auditor should be appointed in order to prepare a Systems Audit Report.
 The Authority would recommend that the requirements relating to the Systems Audit set out in the Systems Auditor Guidelines issued by the Malta Digital Innovation Authority (‘MDIA’) be applied.

 This was accepted In principle by respondents and the Authority expressed its intention to enter into discussion with the MDIA in order to ensure that the wording in the MDIA guidelines can be applied to any kind of regulated DLT asset including financial instruments.
-In relation to the Cybersecurity Framework and IT Infrastructure, the onus will be placed on the issuer to ensure that its cybersecurity architecture complies with any internationally and nationally recognised cyber security standards, any future guidelines issued by the Authority and with the provisions of the GDPR, taking into consideration the nature, scale and complexity of the business.
+In relation to the Cybersecurity Framework and IT Infrastructure, the onus will be placed on the issuer to ensure that its cybersecurity architecture complies with any internationally and nationally recognized cybersecurity standards, any future guidelines issued by the Authority and with the provisions of the GDPR, taking into consideration the nature, scale, and complexity of the business.

 - System Audit requirement